-If you have low self-esteem, harness the power of your thoughts and beliefs to change how you feel about yourself.
+Harness the power of your thoughts and beliefs to raise your self-esteem.
 Start with these steps.By Mayo Clinic Staff

-Low self-esteem can negatively affect virtually every facet of your life, including your relationships, your job and your health.
-But you can boost your self-esteem by taking cues from types of mental health counseling.
+Low self-esteem can affect nearly every aspect of life.
+It can impact your relationships, job and health.
+But you can boost your self-esteem by taking cues from mental health counseling.

 Consider these steps, based on cognitive behavioral therapy.

-Think about the conditions or situations that seem to deflate your self-esteem.
+Think about the situations that seem to deflate your self-esteem.
 Common triggers might include:

 - A work or school presentation